 These scams often work like this:

-- Scammers create fake social media accounts impersonating celebrities.
+- Scammers frequently create fake social media profiles, posing as celebrities.

 How to avoid:

-- Remember, celebrities aren’t in the business of giving away free crypto.
+- Celebrities are not in the habit of giving crypto away for free Pexels.

 6. Ponzi Schemes: Same Scam, New Tech